maxim-papusha/StereoMolGraph/docs/index.rst

 Welcome to the documentation for **StereoMolGraph**!
 This package provides multiple :doc:`graph classes </reference/graphs/index>` to represent molecules and reactions.
 Local :doc:`Stereodescriptors </reference/stereodescriptors>` are used to define stereochemistry.
+A variety of :doc:`graph algorithms </reference/algorithms/index>` are implemented in a stereochemistry-aware manner.

 Citing